Training and Scoring Knowledge Book

 - Once you complete Section 1 of Form I-9, a dedicated I-9 MI staff member will review your submission.
 If accepted, you will receive an email from WorkBright asking you to start the Section 2 process.

 Note: You have NOT completed the Form I-9 process after you have received notification that Section 1 was accepted.
 You must complete Section 2.
+Section 2 must be completed.
+However, you will not be completing Section 2 by yourself.
+You CANNOT sign Section 2.
+This is a violation of Form I-9 law and cannot be accepted.
+You must have an Authorized Representative help you complete the Section 2 process.

 - You will receive a notification from WorkBright to begin Section 2.
 The notification provides a 3-step process and a link: “Start I-9 Verification.”